Skip to main content

 There are many reasons why people become homeless.
 The lack of affordable housing, poverty, unemployment and life events, like the breakdown of relationships, can lead someone into homelessness.

 When support structures that prevent rough sleeping, like emergency accommodation, are unavailable, people can be forced to the streets.
 Once someone is forced into homelessness, these problems can become more difficult to resolve.
+Find out more about what it's like to face housing insecurity and what people experiencing homelessness need.

 Meet the people who have experienced homelessness